K-Kocak/LibraryManagementSystemProject/README.md

 ![Author list](./docs/readme/AuthorListFormPicture.png)

 Shows all authors in the database.
--User selects relevant author and clicks the button at the bottom.
+- User selects relevant author and clicks the button at the bottom.

 *Manage Books - Edit Book*